 Image: Jofa Atelier Berlin-Johannisthal/IMDb

 Vampire movies have evolved over the years, but Nosferatu is the quintessential OG vampire.
-This silent film is still a staple among horror junkies and one of the most copied and remade properties in all of horror.
+This silent horror film is still a staple among horror junkies and one of the most copied and remade properties in all of horror.

 25. The Cabinet of Dr. Caligari (1920)